rgb-archive/spec/01-rgb.md

 This allows to update the major contract version in order to migrate the assets to the new backward-incompatible proof formats (i.e. changing the major version number, see [Versioning](#versioning) for details).
 Deployment of this contract by the party controlling `upgrade_txout` from the original issuance contract signifies the network that the issuer has accepted the security risks associated with the upgrade to the new major proofs version and recommends the upgrade to all asset owners.

+NB: While it might not be required to utilize single use seal procedure requiring some additional input to be added to some bitcoin transaction, at the present time we have not come with some other secure option for the upgrade procedure.
+This can be a matter of the research efforts for the future.

 The following fields in the contract header MUST BE set to `0` or zero-length string in order to disable them (i.e. their values will be inherited from the original issuance contract):

 * `title`